 New York Taxi Prices and Fees

 A taxicab in New York would cost an estimated amount of $14.10 for a 5 mile journey, which includes a wait time of 5 minutes.
 On average this is slightly more than a Chicago cab would cost, but considerably cheaper than an average LA taxicab of the same distance and time.
+It is worth noting that taxi companies actually offer a flat taxi fare of $52.00 plus any tolls from or to JFK from or to anywhere in Manhattan.

 The common understanding in New York city is that cab drivers can expect a 15-20% tip of the total fare.
 Paying a gratuity is not a necessity by law but it is very uncommon that a tip is not offered for a pleasant journey.
 Taxi driver tips are considered the norm because running a taxi service in New York is an expensive business before even generating any income due to licensing and vehicle costs.
 Also, if the driver helps with bags an additional $1 or $2 dollars tip can often be expected.